-Summary: Have you deleted your EC2 instance and want to restore it?
-In this post, we’ll discuss about restoring a deleted EC2 instance.
+Summary: Have you deleted your EC2 instance and want to Recover Deleted or Terminated EC2 Instance?
+In this post, we’ll discuss restoring a deleted EC2 instance.
 As the type of storage plays an important role while restoring the instance, we’d also briefly discuss about storage.

 The Amazon Elastic Compute Cloud (EC2) instance is a virtual server that hosts/runs applications on Amazon Web Services (AWS) infrastructure.
 You can have multiple EC2 instances, which are launched from their images called Amazon Machine Image (AMI).